How We Fund Our Work.

 While everyone likes "free" things — and most of our work on behalf of older adults is free — we believe our research has value, and so in some cases we will charge for access to it.
 For example, we charge a modest fee to read our eBook on home sensor systems.
 We are still exploring how to charge for our work on medical alert systems.
 We may charge a small fee in the future to access the work.

 We also use affiliate links in some places on the site.
 For example, when we have links to specific products on Amazon or other sites at which you can buy the products, we sometimes use affiliate links.
 This means that if you click on those links and go to (say) Company xxx, and then end up buying a product, Company xxx will give us a small share of the revenue they make from the sale.
 This in no way affects the price you pay.
 Tech-enhanced Life belongs to several affiliate programs, including the Amazon Affiliate program.
+As an Amazon Associate (and member of several other affiliate programs) we earn from qualifying purchases.

 We accept donations to help fund our research, and if you would like to help support our work, you can donate here.